 Archive for September, 2014

 Only a few months ago, most of our Clients entered our Showroom requesting a classic white kitchen and marble countertops.
-The slab of Calacatta Gold on display caught the most attention.
+The slab of Calacatta Gold on display caught the most attention, however.
 Even after we gave our Clients a “talking to” about the reality of red wine and hot pizza boxes, their decisions could not be swayed.

 The latest inflow of Clients, most with young children but also the empty nesters, have a sharper eye on the long-term functionality.
 As quartz is making headlines on Houzz, Pinterest, and other blog sites, we can almost guess what a new Client will request.
 Our samples of Caesarstone, Silestone and Pental Quartz have made their way to our upper sample display.
 Heat resistant, scratch resistant, and some are even weather-proof for our outdoor kitchen projects.
 Don’t let surprise take you when looking at the prices, however—quartz is no bargain.
 They can range in price as much as granite and marble.
 Nonetheless, they’ll hold their look and durability for a long time.